 Estar Holmes has lived what she calls the unhooked life and has written about it in The Truth About Simple Unhooked Living.
-She was my guest on DestinySurvival Radio yesterday to talk about it.
+She was my guest on DestinySurvival Radio this week to talk about it.
 It’s not an easy lifestyle, and several aspects of it are already illegal.
 So, are you up to living the unhooked life?

 About Estar Holmes

 Estar provides content for traditional and digital media.
 She writes the Trail of the Coeur d’Alenes Unofficial Guidebook, now updated for 2013.
 You can also find her writing in Holding Common Ground (a collection of essays), as well as in “Indian Country Today” and “Out There Monthly.”
 The Truth About Simple Unhooked Living is her first e-book.
 In it she shares knowledge meant to empower people to live well with less.